MrBananaPants/StarTracker/README.md

 - The current language is Dutch.
 - It's also my first app I've ever programmed so it's far from perfect.

+# Features that need to be added

+- App icon
+- Timer
+- Weather data
+- About screen / FAQ

 # Bugs / problems

-What needs to be added / fixed:

-- Timer should be added to show the user how long the Star Tracker has been running for.
-- App icons need to be made.
+- Text in reset FAB doesn't stay white when enabling dark mode
 - APK needs to be signed.